Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Experiments

-To demonstrate that QWC can mitigate the barren plateaus in the optimization landscape, we plot the $l^1$-norm and $l^2$-norm of the gradient of the cost function with respect to the parameters of the ansatz, against the number of qubits in the circuit.
-We follow the same approach as~\cite{kianiLearningQuantumData2022} and calculate the gradients at the first optimization step.
-As before we work with HEA as both target and ansatz, having linear entanglement, restricting the Pauli observables set to $k = \lceil n/2 \rceil$-locality and $|\probeset|=8$ for all the qubits.
+To demonstrate that QWC is least affected by barren plateaus in the optimization landscape, we plot the expectation and variance of the $l_1$- norm of the gradient of the cost function with respect to the parameters of the ansatz as a function of (a) the number of qubits in the circuit and (b) the number of layers in the circuit.
+We consider a different number of layers~($1-5$) of the HEA for both the target and the ansatz.
+As before the number of layers is identical in both the target and ansatz.
+A single layer circuit is shown in Fig.~\ref{fig:HEA}(b).
+We follow the same approach as in Ref.~\cite{kianiLearningQuantumData2022} and calculate the gradients at the first optimization step.
+As before, we work with HEA as both target and ansatz, having full entanglement, restricting the Pauli observables set to $k = \lceil n/2 \rceil$-locality and $|\probeset|=8$ for all the qubits.
 The results are shown in Fig.~\ref{fig:barren_plateau}.
-We can see that the gradient norms of LET and HST decrease drastically as the number of qubits increases, indicating the presence of barren plateaus.
-In contrast, the gradient norms of QWC remain relatively constant, suggesting that the optimization landscape of QWC is not affected by the barren plateaus.
+We can see that the gradient norms of LET and HST decrease drastically as the number of qubits increases in both 1 layer and 5 layer circuits, indicating that these cost functions are adversely affected by the barren plateaus.
+For QWC, we see that for circuits with one layer and five layers, the gradient and the variance saturate as the number of qubits increases.
+As a function of the number of layers, there is no decay in the norms but the absolute values itself have a difference of orders of magnitude.
+Thus, we can conclude that QWC is least affected by barren plateaus compared to LET and HST.
+These results are consistent with the no-go theorems of Ref.~\cite{cerezoCostFunctionDependent2021}, since QWC uses local observables.